Rogdham/pyzstd/index.rst

     Note that it doesn't verify/write the XXH64 checksum fields, using :py:attr:`~CParameter.checksumFlag` is faster and more flexible.

-    :py:class:`ZstdFile` can also read "Zstandard Seekable Format" file, but no fast seeking ability.
+    :py:class:`ZstdFile` class can also read "Zstandard Seekable Format" file, but no fast seeking ability.

     .. versionadded:: 0.15.8